 San Guo Zhi (Dongbei Barbecue Budapest / 三国炙)

-Each skewer costs around €1, and anywhere from six to eight will fill the average appetite.
-Choose whatever you like, but I especially recommend the pork ribs, the beef tripe, and the eggplants.
-Be sure to also order a bowl of geda tang soup (€1.5), which is a traditional northern Chinese thick vegetable soup with dumplings and it's amazingly reviving in the cold months.
+Each skewer costs around €1, and anywhere from seven to nine will fill the average appetite.
+I especially recommend the pork ribs, the beef tripe, and the eggplants.
+Be sure to also order a bowl of geda tang soup (€1.5), which is an amazingly reviving traditional northern Chinese thick vegetable soup with dumplings.